D&D 5.5e Rules — Hiding and Cover and Surprise and Initiative

 Two of our goals for combat were for it to be speedy and for initiative to matter.
 We didn’t want to start every combat by rolling initiative and then undermine turn order with a delay option.
 Moreover, we felt that toying with initiative wasn’t where the focus should be in battle.
 Instead, the dramatic actions of the combatants should be the focus, with turns that happen as quickly as possible

-In short, the 5e designers decided that somewhat more elaborate, and limited, rules for Readying Actions would actually make the game flow smoother, quicker, and in a less complicated fashion.
+In short, the 5e designers decided that somewhat more elaborate, and limited, rules for Readying Actions would actually make the game flow more smoothly, quicker, and in a less complicated fashion.
 I can’t say that I disagree.

 Not surprisingly, a bunch of heroes clustered in a corridor are not quite as coordinated as you might think.